 This page provides timely information about reported fraudulent cyber activities potentially related to the practice of law in West Virginia.
-To report fraudulent cyber threats contact Mike Mellace at mellacem@wvbar.org
+To report fraudulent cyber threats contact Andrew Eden at edena@wvbar.org

 Resources: